tacitadeplata/BHInfHTens/README.md

 # BHInfTurbHTens
+Under construction (!): files from the 1st revision are called with a rev1 appended in their names (10/26(2025).
-Under construction (!): Need to split the generation of Fig10-11-12-13 which currently are in the same file and Github says is to large.
+Need to split the generation of Fig10-11-12-13 which currently are in the same file and Github says is to large.
 The same applies to Fig16.ipynb that needs to be thiner.

 Code and data from the article "Black hole information turbulence and the Hubble tension" Copyright (C) 2025 Juan Luis Cabrera Fernández